 This post addresses how to finally help your well-intentioned New Year’s resolutions to stick (around) this year.

-*If you are in the helping profession, this post will hopefully serve both you and your clients well.
+*If you are in a helping profession, this post will hopefully serve both you and your clients well.

 New Year’s Resolutions Stick with These 5 Tricks